 And it will all take place amidst the breathtaking fall foliage of the Blue Ridge Mountains, at the beautiful Billy Graham Training Center at The Cove.

 “We just see a great opportunity for our team to have a positive impact on law enforcement,” said Jeff Naber, manager of chaplain development and ministry relations for the Billy Graham Rapid Response team (RRT).

-Naber has spent the past couple of weeks traveling around North Carolina with part of the team and its mobile command unit, spreading the word about the retreat.
+Naber has spent the past several months traveling around North Carolina with part of the team and its mobile command unit, spreading the word about the retreat.

-After meeting with the North Carolina Police Executives Association in Wilmington, the group headed to New Bern to spend time with the North Carolina Sheriffs’ Association Earlier this year, Naber and his wife, Terri spoke to several hundred police chiefs in Cherokee, N.C..
-The next stop is a Fraternal Order of Police conference in Durham.
+After meeting with the North Carolina Police Executives Association in Wilmington, the group headed to New Bern to spend time with the North Carolina Sheriffs’ Association.
+Earlier this year, Naber and his wife, Terri spoke to several hundred police chiefs in Cherokee, N.C., before heading to a Fraternal Order of Police conference in Durham.

 The Billy Graham Rapid Response Team (RRT), a network of chaplains that deploys to national and international crises from tornadoes to mass shootings, has a history of reaching out to first responders since it was founded in the wake of the 9/11 attacks.